BleemIs42/pixi-game/README.md

 document.body.appendChild(window.game.view)
 ```
 ---
+# State
-# State: Extends from PIXI.Container
+Extends from PIXI.Container

 ## new State()
 ##### *Members*
 - **game** `[Object]` The instance of Game